lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   SCHC fragments have been correctly received.
   When the ACK is lost, the sender assumes that all SCHC fragments covered by the lost ACK have been successfully delivered, so the sender continues transmitting the next window of SCHC fragments.
-If the next SCHC fragments received belong to the next window, the receiver will discard these SCHC fragments and the receiver will abort the on-going fragmented packet transmission.
-See further details in {{ACK-on-Error-subsection}}.
+If the next SCHC fragments received belong to the next window, the receiver will abort the on-going fragmented packet transmission.
+See further details in {{ACK-on-Error- subsection}}.

 The same reliability mode must be used for all SCHC fragments of an SCHC packet.
 The decision on which reliability mode will be used and whether the same reliability mode applies to all SCHC packets is an implementation problem and is out of the